Introduction and History

 Fiba Holding sold its 35% share of Kumport Port Services to SGRF (Oman State Fund) in 2011.

-Majority share of Kumport Port Seriveces were acquired by tripple consortium that is Cosco Pacific, China Merchants Group (CMHI) and China Investment Cooperation (CIC) in 2015.
+Majority share of Kumport Port Seriveces were acquired by tripple consortium that is COSCO SHIPPING Ports Limited, China Merchants Port Holdings Co.
+Ltd. and China Investment Cooperation (CIC) in 2015.